 An upper body lift involves lifting the tissues of the upper body, often including a breast lift and upper back lift (bra-line back lift).
 In this fashion, both the chest and the upper back can be improved in those patients who have deflation and volume loss as well as loose skin in those areas.
 The bra line back lift is performed by few plastic surgeons.
 The breast lift can be combined with breast augmentation procedures as well.

 Body Lift Can be Performed with other Procedures as Well

-Dr. Hughes performs the body lift and all other body contouring procedures.
+Dr. Kenneth Benjamin Hughes, MD performs the body lift and all other body contouring procedures.
 Dr. Hughes can provide for total body transformation like no other, because he offers every conceivable approach to body contouring and he is a master of all techniques.